 Personal use of rental property.
 If you sometimes use your rental property for personal purposes, you must divide your expenses between rental and personal use.
 Also, your rental expense deductions may be limited.
-See chap-ter 5, Personal Use of Dwelling Unit (Including Vacation Home).
+See chapter 5.

 Part interest.
 If you own a part interest in rental property, you can deduct expenses you paid according to your percentage of ownership.